fqantonio/aqua/PROCEDURE.md

 - Turn off motor switch (from red led steady to blink)
 - Turn of power
 - Bring AQUA to shore
+- Clean as much as possible with fresh water: becarefull with the entrances of water inside AQUA

 # After